 Re-use coffee grounds

 Coffee grounds are rich in antioxidants, potassium, phosphorus, nitrogen, copper, magnesium and nutrients.
-Before being waste, they are a great resource.
+Before being wasted, they are a great resource.

 Home use